 Tip: Unlike the Rigid Frame, the primary framing components of our EasyBuild steel structures can be bolted together in sub-assemblies on the ground, where work is faster and safer.
 This requires fewer lifts and fewer connections to be made in the air by our DIY customers.

-Girts and Purlins are essentially the same with the only difference being their location on the building, and they have 2 main functions: To transfer the loads to the primary framing, and to provide a surface onto which the roof and wall panels are screwed.
+Girts and Purlins essentially have the same uses with the only difference between the two being the location on the steel frame building.
+These structural members have 2 main functions: to provide surfaces onto which the roof and wall panels are screwed, and to transfer loads to the primary framing.

 We refer to the secondary system that provides structural support to the roof as the Purlins.